 Cheating is one of the biggest, baddest taboos in the world of relationships.
-It’s understandable – when it comes to something that’s founded on trust, a wife cheating is a major betrayal.
+It’s understandable – when it comes to something that’s founded on trust, cheating is a major betrayal.
 However, despite the overwhelming attitudes against cheating, studies show that many people in committed relationships partake in this cardinal sin of dating – studies put the number of cheaters anywhere from 25 to 70 percent.

 Why is that the case?
 Are most people just awful, unhealthy people?
 Well, no – as it turns out, cheating could be good for you after all, depending on the circumstances.